2016 Tweed Shire Access and Inclusion Award Winners

 Any individual, group, business or organisation that resides in the Tweed or has a connection to Tweed Shire can be nominated or can nominate themselves to demonstrate achievement or innovation in access and inclusion.

 Category Winners and Overall Award for Excellence in Access and Inclusion

 A finalist will be announced in each of the seven categories for this year's awards.
 The winner of the Belonging Award will be selected from the general nomination pool.
 The overall winner of the Tweed Access and Inclusion Award (the perpetual trophy) will be chosen from the seven category winners.

 The achievements of the finalists and merit award recipients will be promoted to the community leading up to each awards ceremony.

 The Belonging Awards recognise businesses actively making Tweed locations inclusive for children of all abilities.

 Kids with additional needs want to enjoy going to the same places that their friends do - such as the shopping centre, afterschool activities like karate or soccer - and parents want to know their kids will be accepted there, regardless of their ability.

 They aim to spread awareness of what businesses and all people in the community can do to be inclusive: not judging kids’ behaviour, listening to parents’ requests and feedback, thinking about how different kids experience the world around them and just generally showing understanding and caring.

-For further information about the Tweed Shire Access and Inclusion Awards and the Belonging Award, contact Council's Aged and Disability Development Officer, Karen Collins, on (02) 6670 2442.
+For further information about the Tweed Shire Access and Inclusion Awards and the Belonging Award, contact Council's Community Development Officer - Aged and Disability, Karen Collins, on (02) 6670 2442.